 A lumen is a unit of measurement of light.
 LIFX bulbs provide different lumens depending on model.
 They are dimmable, so you can use more of them at a lower brightness if that's what your room needs.

 Multiply the square footage of your room, by the foot-candle rule in the table above.
-This will tell you how many bulbs to use in a room.
+This will tell you how many bulbs in general, you need for use in a room.
 For a 100 square foot living room, you need 20-30 foot-candles.
-That would be 2,000-3,000 lumens, or 2-3 LIFX bulbs.
+That would be 2,000-3,000 lumens, or 2-3 LIFX A19 lights